k-a-z-u/phpMyVDR/tvicons/README.txt

 The logo "arte.png" is applied to all channels named "arte".
 The logo "arte hd.png" to all channels named "arte hd".
 Finally, "nickelodeon.png" is used for both, "nick/comedy" and "nick/comedy central".
-The case of the channel name is ignored by using a lowercase characters here.
+The case of the channel name is ignored by using lowercase characters here.

 Note: